 * Typically, choose one or the other (UBV or to refusal on bedrock), based on whether friction piles or piles to refusal on bedrock are being driven.
 If setup is to be utilized in the design of friction piles, replace UBV with "the driving criteria determined by setup restrike testing".

-[606.2-3] STATIC LOAD TEST Perform dynamic testing on the first two production piles to determine the required blow count for the specified Ultimate Bearing Value.
+[606.2-3] ITEM 506 STATIC LOAD TEST Perform dynamic testing on the first two production piles to determine the required blow count for the specified Ultimate Bearing Value.
 Perform the static load test on either pile.
 Do not over-drive the selected pile.
 Drive the third and fourth production piles to 75% and 85% of the determined blow count, respectively and perform dynamic testing on each.
 The test piles and the reduced capacity piles shall not be battered.
 After installation of the first four production piles, cease all driving operations at the substructure for a minimum of * days.
 After the waiting period, perform the static load test, and then perform pile restrikes on the four piles (two restrike test items).
 Perform a CAPWAP analysis on each pile tested for every dynamic load test and every restrike test.
 The Engineer will review the results of the pile restrikes and establish the driving criteria for the remaining piling represented by the testing.
 Submit all test results to the Office of Geotechnical Engineering.

 If the restrike test results indicate that any of the four piles did not achieve the required UBV, drive the pile to the established driving criteria.